jgirardet/pytest-ponyorm/README.rst

 You can mark a class or function with @pytest.mark.pony or the whole module with pytestmark = pytest.mark.pony

-The marker *pony* takes one argument : *reset_db*, default is True.
+The marker *pony* may takes as argument :
+    - *reset_db*, default is True.
 In this case the marked test doesn't reset the database at ending.
+    - *db_session*, default is True.
+In this cas the db_session decorator will not be applied to test.

 .. code-block:: python